ics-software-engineering/play-example-continuous-integration/README.md

 If Jenkins displays an error, you'll need to fix it.
 A common problem is forgetting to give GitHub your CloudBees public key; see "OTC Step 4" for details.

-PRC Step 3: Configure build trigger
+PPC Step 3: Configure build trigger
 -----------------------------------

 To automate continuous integration, we want CloudBees to kick off a build each time a change is pushed to the GitHub repo.
 This requires configuration to both CloudBees and Github.

-**PRC Step 3A: Set Jenkins job to build after a change to GitHub**
+**PPC Step 3.1: Set Jenkins job to build after a change to GitHub**

 Select "Configure" in your job's home page, then scroll down to the "Build Triggers" section.
 Unselect "Build when a change is pushed to CloudBees forge", and select "Build when a change is